heliaxdev/anoma-network-config/README.md

-# anoma-network-config
+# Anoma networks configuration
-anoma network configuration

-The directory `test/feigenbaum` contains the source genesis files:
+The directory `src` contains the source genesis files:

-- `internal-testnet.toml`
-- `public-testnet.toml`
+- `anoma-public.toml` - public testnet
+- `anoma-internal.toml` - internal testnet

-From the source genesis files, we generate the final genesis file, chain ID and configurations for validators.
+From the source genesis files, we generate the final genesis files, chain ID and configurations for validators.
 This also generates all the keys and addresses that haven't been pre-filled in the source.

-The sub-directories with the same name as the source TOML files in `test/feigenbaum` then contain the public part of the configuration:
+The `final` directory contains sub-directories whose names are their chain IDs (e.g. `anoma-feigenbaum-0.9aad723f605`).
+Each of these directories contain the public part of the configuration:

 - `.anoma/global-config/toml` - sets the default chain ID for Anoma
 - `.anoma/{chain_id}.toml` - the final genesis file